Virtual Character Design Class

 You’ll "birth" one or two characters in class, learn their body language, what they wear, and how they move and live, as they reveal themselves to you.

-If you want to illustrate stories, comics, or animation for video games and movies, or merely want to draw people (& other creatures) expressively, this class will offer you techniques to get you started.
+If you want to illustrate stories, comics, or animation for video games and movies, or merely want to draw people (& other creatures) expressively, this class will offer techniques to get you started, and build your confidence.

 Virtual Illustration: Character Design (via ArtsCenter)